 In July of 2009, I looked at Jesus and said, “I need you.
 And whatever comes, I want to do it with you.”
 And for a couple of years I loved Him in the most heartfelt and personal way.
 I spent time alone before bed journaling and reading and praying whatever my young mind thought up.
 God was my Father and my friend, I knew for sure.

 I made some big teenage mistakes.
 My tendency to give my heart away, idealize, and throw logic to the wind got me into trouble a number of times.
 After “growing up,” so I thought, I decided it best to place Jesus into a neat box.
 I went to Bible college (which was great!!) and I did my best to figure God and the ‘good Christian life’ out.
 I had seen what I was capable of and was disgusted.
 I was sure God was, too, and I wanted to get it right this time.

 What I found instead was a life of keeping clean outwardly and struggling inwardly.
 One where my emotions and passions didn’t seem to have a place and striving for perfection was tiresome.
 I spent most of college longing for the closeness of God that I had tasted and seen when I was younger while being afraid to slip and let my heart carry me away.
 I couldn’t see a way to live in tension of heart and head.

 I write as I learn to guide my face toward heaven.
 And I’m learning more and more how God is both love and truth all at once.
 He’s with me and is not surprised by my huge emotions.
 He wants to guide me in the way everlasting without me having to carry the weight of perfectionism.
 All He asks?
 That I gaze up at Him just like that first July day and look for His hand in this beautiful tension of ordinary and sacred.

-I write to cheer you on, too.
-Because I see you, striver.
-I definitely feel you, soft-hearted gals.
+I write to cheer you on.
+Because I see you, perfectionist.
+I definitely feel you, soft-hearted gal.
 I’m on your team.
 This world is loud, but we can learn to look up.